drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_12_Nash_equilibrium_and_Evolutionary_stable_strategies.md

 In the [previous chapter]():

 - We considered population games;
-- We proved a result concerning a necessary condition for a population to evolutionary stable;
+- We proved a result concerning a necessary condition for a population to be evolutionary stable;
 - We defined Evolutionary stable strategies and looked at an example in a game against the field.

 In this chapter we'll take a look at pairwise contest games and look at the connection between Nash equilibrium and ESS.